Other Packaging and Labeling Requirements

 Last updated: January 12, 2021

-The law requires health warnings on the “packet, wrappers, packaging of parcel, [or] label.”
+The Directive requires health warnings “on the outer part of the boxes, packets, wrappers, cartons, parcels and packaging of tobacco products.”
 The Directive further specifies the warnings required on unit packaging of tobacco products.

 The law meets FCTC Art.
 11 with respect to warnings on unit packaging and labeling.

-The law requires health warnings on the “packet, wrappers, packaging of parcel, [or] label.”
+The Directive requires health warnings “on the outer part of the boxes, packets, wrappers, cartons, parcels and packaging of tobacco products.”
 The Directive further specifies the warnings required on cartons and other outside packaging of tobacco products.

 The law meets FCTC Art.
 11 with respect to warnings on outside packaging and labeling.